traktion/sn_httpd/README.md

 `sn_httpd` currently provides the following:

-- Data retrieval from Autonomi using `/safe/[XOR_ADDRESS]`.
+- Data retrieval from Autonomi using `/xor/[XOR_ADDRESS]`.
 Data is streamed directly from Autonomi to reduce latency and allows clients to immediately consume the data.
-- Data retrieval from Autonomic using file maps for human readable naming `/[MAP_XOR_ADDRESS]/[MY_FILE_NAME]`.
-Enables regular static sites to be uploaded/browsed (once a fileMap is provided - see [example-config](app-config.json).
+- Data retrieval from Autonomic using archives for human readable naming `/[ARCHIVE_XOR_ADDRESS]/[MY_FILE_NAME]`.
+Enables regular static sites to be uploaded as an archive, with files browsed by file name.
 - Routing from URLs to specific `[XOR_ADDRESS]` or `[FILE_NAME]`.
-Enables SPA (single page apps) such as Angular or React to be hosted (once a routeMap is provided - see [example-config](app-config.json)
+Enables SPA (single page apps) such as Angular or React to be hosted (once a routeMap is provided - see [example-config](app-conf.json) (DISABLED TEMPORARILY!)
 - Experimental support for DNS style lookups, using registers to provide `/[DNS_NAME]/[MY_FILE_NAME]`.
 More to follow!
 - Hosting of conventional static files using `/static`.
 - Native integration of the `sn_client` libraries into Actix web framework.
 These are both written in Rust to provide